xtoazt/clay/README.md

-# Clay Terminal - Enhanced Edition
+# Azalea Terminal - Enhanced Edition

 A powerful, feature-rich terminal that runs in your browser with real system access, AI assistance, and cross-platform support.